rm-dr/copper/README.md

 # Notes
 Eventually, consolidate these in docs
 - If a dataset, class, or attr is deleted under a running pipe, that pipe should normally fail.
-Nodes should be panic-free, returning an error when resources they need vanish.
-This situation also shouldn't cause deadlocks, since datasets manage their own locks.
-- Pipeline nodes that need to call async functions should just `block_on` them.
-Nodes are run in a threadpool, and are thus inherently async.
-This isn't ideal, though, we might want to fix this later (part of writing a better scheduler).

-- What log level should I use?
-  - `Error`, if something is wrong and we can't continue
-  - `Warn`, if something wrong and we're ok
-  - `Info`, if something happened that a sysadmin might care about.
-    - *Note: the default log level for all internal modules is `Info`*
-  - `Debug`, somewhere in between
-  - `Trace`, if this is a minor event we don't care about unless we're debugging a specific problem.

-- Where should I log X?
-  - Actions should be logged where they happen (e.g, not in api, in the fn that actually does it)
-  - Errors should be logged where they are HANDLED, not where they occur
-    - (maybe change later?)

 # TODO